chriskrycho/v4.chriskrycho.com/content/productivity.md

   - Do not over-organize.
 Most tasks can go in a simple inbox.
   - Hit your due dates.
 Making it a habit to hit every due date will help you not to miss important tasks.
-  - Hit your due dates.
-Making it a habit to hit every due date will help you not to miss important tasks.
+  - Do not put due dates on things that do not need them.
+You will eventually stop paying attention to them---and also to the due dates that *do* matter.

 I try to knock out a few small things from my Inbox every day, and hit all the due dates I set for myself.
 I am missing fewer things, getting more things done,